hcoco1/hcoco1.github.io/README.md

 ## About

 Welcome to **hcoco1 - Interview Preparation Hub**, your ultimate resource for preparing for technical interviews.
 This site is dedicated to helping you excel in interviews for software development, full stack development, junior penetration testing, and more.
-Whether you're a beginner or an experienced professional, you'll find valuable resources to boost your knowledge and confidence.

 ## Key Features